-During the quarter, in order to protect ourselves from the risk of losses should the value of the Canadian dollar decline in relation to the U.S. dollar, we entered into forward contracts to fix the exchange rate of our expected August 2015 to December 2015 U.S. dollar purchases.
+During the quarter, in order to protect ourselves from the risk of losses should the value of the Canadian dollar decline in relation to the U.S. dollar, we entered into forward contracts to fix the exchange rate of our expected February 2016 to October 2016 U.S. dollar purchases in respect to our inventory.